meetsubhajit/pco-image-widget-field/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add image widget fields to your custom build widgets.
+Easily add image fields to your custom widgets.

 == Description ==

 = Features =
-Pco Image Widget Field allows developers to add multiple image fields for their widgets.
+Pco Image Widget Field allows developers to add multiple image fields to custom widgets.

-By calling <code>pco_image_widget()</code> inside your widgets's form() function, you will be able to use give your users a way to add images with the Wordpress Media Frame.
+By calling <code>pco_image_widget()</code> inside your widget's form() function, you will be able to give your users a way to add images via the WordPress Media Frame.
-Change the title and update text by adding ´array( 'title' => 'my title', 'update' => 'my-update-text' )´

 = Translations =
 English by [compute](http://profiles.wordpress.org/compute)
 Danish by [compute](http://profiles.wordpress.org/compute)

 There are just a few strings to translate.
-But great value to have more languages available.
+However, it would be great to have more languages available.
 Please [contact us](mailto:phh@peytz.dk) to add your translation to the plugin!

 == Installation ==

-1. Add the plugin by either downloading the folder and uploading it to the `wp-content/plugins` directory or install it from the Control Panel `Plugins->Add New`
+1. Add the plugin by either downloading the folder and uploading it to the wp-content/plugins directory or install it from the Control Panel using Plugins->Add New.
-1. Activate ´Pco Image Widget Field´ from the Plugins menu ´Plugins->Installed Plugins´
+1. Activate Pco Image Widget Field from the Plugins menu using Plugins->Installed Plugins.
-1. Put ´pco_image_field( $this, $instance );´ inside your Widget's Form() method.
+1. Put <code>pco_image_field( $this, $instance );</code> inside your Widget's form() method.

+= Configuration =

-1. It's possible to add settings to the function by adding a settings array for the third argument: array( 'title' => 'your-title', 'update' => 'your-update-text', 'field' => 'your-image-field' )
+It's possible to add settings to the function by adding a settings array as a third argument: <code>array( 'title' => 'your-title', 'update' => 'your-update-text', 'field' => 'your-image-field' )</code>.
+Here are what each setting does…

-1. After that the field will appear inside your widget.
-If you want to add more fields you will have to change the field setting
+* **title** - The title text in the upper left corner of the Media Frame.
+Defaults to ´Image´
+* **update-text** - The text on the update button in the lower right corner of the Media Frame.
+Defaults to ´Update Image´
+* **field** - The field name.
+Change this if you need multiple images in one widget.
+Defaults to ´image_id´

-1. Note that this plugin will not save your data or show your image anywhere except for inside the widget.
-It will simple store the field inside the $new_instance array and wait for you to save the giving image id.
+Note that this plugin will not save your widget data or show your image anywhere on the front-end.
+It will simply store the field inside the $new_instance array and wait for you to save the widget.
+Once the widget instance is saved, you will be able to retrieve the image id from the widget data.

 == Frequently Asked Questions ==

-= Will this work for Wordpress earlier than 3.5.0? = No. This plugin was build to make the Media Frame more useful.
+= Will this work for WordPress versions earlier than 3.5.0? = No. This plugin was build to make the Media Frame more useful.
-Older versions of Wordpress will have to use thickbox instead.
-You can use the [Widget Image Field](http://wordpress.org/plugins/widget-image-field/) plugin instead, but it's recommented to update your Wordpress install instead.
+Older versions of WordPress will have to use thickbox instead.
+You can use the [Widget Image Field](http://wordpress.org/plugins/widget-image-field/) plugin instead, but it's recommended that you update your WordPress installation instead.

-= Will this automatic add an image field for my widget? =
+= Will this automatically add an image field to my widget when I install it? =

-No. This plugin is only used for the building block.
+No. This plugin just creates the building blocks.
-You will have to manually add the function ´pco_image_field( $this, $instance )´ inside your widget.
+You will have to manually add the function <code>pco_image_field( $this, $instance )</code> inside your widget.

 = But I cannot code =
 Sad.
-Try the alternatives instead: [Image Widget](http://wordpress.org/plugins/image-widget/) or [Simple Image Widget](http://wordpress.org/plugins/simple-image-widget/)
+Try these alternatives instead: [Image Widget](http://wordpress.org/plugins/image-widget/) or [Simple Image Widget](http://wordpress.org/plugins/simple-image-widget/)

-This plugins was build to let developers easily add an image field to their widgets.
-If you have a developer available this will make an easy task.
+This plugin was build to let developers easily add an image field to their widgets.
+If you have a developer available this will be an easy task.

-= I have added the function but it return warnings and kills my script.
+= I have added the function but it returns warnings and kills my script.
 Eh? = Make sure the plugin has been activated.
-By adding a function that doesn't exists will produce a PHP warning and kills the script.
-To prevent these errors you can use a function_exists before calling ´pco_image_field()´
+Adding a function that doesn't exists will produce a PHP warning and kill the script.
+To prevent these errors you can use a function_exists before calling <code>pco_image_field()</code>.

-= What if I don't declare any fields to the settings array? = You dont have to define the settings array.
-The default field is ´image_id´ and is recommended to use for simplicity.
+= What if I don't declare any fields to the settings array? = You don't have to define the settings array.
+The default field is image_id, and is recommended for simplicity.

-= What if I want to create multiple image fields inside my widget? = Define a field to the setting array.
-Example: pco_image_field( $this, $instance, array( 'field' => 'my_image_id' ) );
+= What if I want to create multiple image fields inside my widget? = Define the field in the setting array.
+For example:
+<code>pco_image_field( $this, $instance, array( 'field' => 'my_image_id' ) );
 pco_image_field( $this, $instance, array( 'field' => 'my_next_image_id' ) );
-pco_image_field( $this, $instance, array( 'field' => 'my_last_image_id' ) );
+pco_image_field( $this, $instance, array( 'field' => 'my_last_image_id' ) );</code>

 = The image will not save =
-Save your field inside your widgets ´update()´.
+Save your field inside your widgets <code>update()</code>.

 = None of my data is saved =
 There is a problem with your widget.

-= It seems like it's saving my data but I don't get anything on my frontend? = Then you will have to output the image in your theme.
+= It seems like it's saving my data but I don't get anything on the frontend? = Then you will have to output the image in your theme.
-Get the image id from ´$instance['your-field']´ and use a function like ´wp get attachment image()´.
+Get the image id from <code>$instance['image_id'];</code> and use a function like <code>wp get attachment image();</code>.

 = Well your plugin conflicts with... =
 Let us know!
-Please, add a new ticket inside our support forum!
+Please add a new ticket inside our support forum!

 = Too much hard coding :( .
 I need a hook/functionality for... =
-Please, add a new ticket inside our support forum and tell us about the feature request you need!
+Please add a new ticket inside our support forum and tell us about the feature request you need!

 == Screenshots ==